Configuration¶

 tools_on

-runs Qualimap (qualimap uses downsampled files and numbers here are an estimation of 1e7 reads.).qualimap_full
+runs Qualimap (qualimap uses downsampled files and numbers here are an estimation of 1e7 reads).qualimap_full

 applies aLowPriority